--test (file) A shortcut for running Coccinelle on the semantic patch "file.cocci" and the C file "file.c".
+-test $\langle file \rangle$ A shortcut for running Coccinelle on the semantic patch "file.cocci" and the C file "file.c".
+The result is put in the file /tmp/file.res.
+If writing a file in /tmp with a non-fresh name is a concern, then do not use this option.